Azure/missionlz/README.md

 ## Quickstart

-You can get up and running quickly by deploying Mission Landing Zone with the Azure Portal or executing some Azure CLI commands.
+You can deploy Mission Landing Zone from the Azure Portal or by executing an Azure CLI command.

 You must have [Owner RBAC permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#owner) to the subscription(s) you deploy Mission Landing Zone into.